Energy series: How can we make existing buildings more energy-efficient?

 Overall, building adjustments are a good way to improve your energy efficiency.
 However, this may not be a feasible option for some businesses.
-If you’re only renting your space, you might not be in a position to make any major changes—in that case, read on…
+If you’re only renting your space, you might not be in a position to make any major changes – in that case, read on…

 Ensuring smarter energy usage is an important yet relatively easy step for all businesses.

-Today, most commercial buildings control their heating, ventilation and air conditioning (HVAC) system using preset timers or manual controls.
+Today, most commercial buildings control their heating, ventilation, and air conditioning (HVAC) system using preset timers or manual controls.
 However, there are major disadvantages to this—it’s inefficient and expensive.
 Because factors like changing timetables, flexible working, and real-time fluctuations are not considered, the systems are often used when or where they’re not needed.

 One way to overcome this issue and save on energy bills is to install a tailored indoor air quality solution for your building: specifically, smart indoor air quality monitors, which will help you consume energy only when you need to.

-For instance, Proptech Bergen slashed energy costs by 20%, just by dropping the night-time and weekend temperatures by 4 degrees.
+For instance, Proptech Bergen slashed energy costs by 20%, just by dropping the nighttime and weekend temperatures by 4 degrees.
 Read the case study here.

-How does the air quality solutions work?
+How do the air quality solutions work?
 In short, smart monitors provide occupancy data, which can be used to automatically optimize your HVAC system.
-The Airthings for Business solution is tailored to your specific business needs, and property type.
+The Airthings for Business solution is tailored to your specific business needs and property type.
 According to a study from The University of Alberta, businesses can typically save up to 40% on HVAC and lighting costs by effectively using occupancy data to control their energy consumption.